 - ensuring shared decision making is in place wherever valproate is prescribed to people who can get pregnant.

 The VSIG is leading on several initiatives to inform patients and to support healthcare providers and staff around the safe prescribing and management of valproate.

 - Sending a letter to all women and girls aged 12 and over who have a current prescription for valproate.

 - Developing a set of prescribing indicators to monitor the use of valproate medicines among people who can get pregnant.
 The Valproate Safety Dashboard makes monitoring valproate use straight forward for patients, the public and health professionals.

 - Developing better data sources to identify people who can get pregnant who take valproate.

 - Co-producing accessible information materials and risk communications with patients.

-- Creating a shared care protocol to improve patient safety and links between care settings.
+- The creation of a shared care protocol for valproate medicines for patients of child-bearing potential to improve patient safety and links between care settings.

 - Ensuring valproate is dispensed safely, with original packing, clear warnings and in line with Medicines and Healthcare Products Regulatory Agency (MHRA) requirements.